Chad's former leader Hissene Habre has been dubbed "Africa's Pinochet" because of the atrocities committed during his eight-year rule.

 The plan was stopped following a plea from the UN, which feared he could be tortured on his return.

-The International Court of Justice at The Hague has ordered Senegal to either put him on trial "without delay" or extradite him to Belgium.
+In July 2012, the International Court of Justice at The Hague ordered Senegal to either put him on trial "without delay" or extradite him to Belgium.